jschotte/Swingy/README.md

 # Swingy

-RPG game in java using MVC architecture with text-based and GUI view
+RPG game in java using MVC architecture with text-based or GUI view